 Flexible, organic and printed electronics are currently conquering the interaction between passengers and future information and entertainment systems.
 While computers in cars are taking over more and more routine tasks—soon also the driving—occupants will, for instance, increasingly take advantage of a wide variety of entertainment offerings.
 Flexible, organic and printed electronics make it possible to seamlessly integrate appropriate interfaces such as touch sensors and displays at almost any place in the vehicle interior.

-With the use of OLED lights, organic and printed electronics made the first real appearance in cars—currently in the form of taillights with increasingly fascinating designs.
+With the use of OLED lights, flexible, organic and printed electronics made the first real appearance in cars—currently in the form of taillights with increasingly fascinating designs.
 No other light source offers such an enormous freedom of design as OLEDs thanks to their ultra-thin and flexible construction.
 Inside the vehicle, OLEDs with their homogeneous light enable impressive ambient lighting.

-Organic solar cells (OPV) integrated in the vehicle also offer interesting options.
+Organic photovoltaic cells (OPV) integrated in the vehicle also offer interesting options.
 In the roof area, for example, they can generate the required emission-free

 electricity so that ventilation of the vehicle when parked in strong sunlight is ensured and the interior gets less heated.